 As an avid recycler and an avid crisp eater, it was great news to hear that Walkers crisps had partnered with Terracycle to provide a way of recycling crisp packets.

 Crisp packets are difficult to recycle because the inside of the packet is coated with a metallised plastic film.
 These packets do not biodegrade and are contributing to the huge problem of plastic in our oceans.

-Walkers decided to partner with Terracycle after a campaign by protestors who started posting empty crisp packets back to the company, and a petition run by campaign group, 38 Degrees, was signed by 300,000 people.
+Walkers decided to partner with Terracycle following a campaign by protestors who started posting empty crisp packets back to the company.
+In addition to this a petition, run by campaign group 38 Degrees, was signed by 300,000 people.

 However, if you thought you’d just be able to chuck your crisp packet in with your household kerbside recycling collection, then think again.
 Recycling with Terracycle takes slightly more effort than that.

-Terracycle have different schemes for different types of household waste and each one has their own set of rules.
+Terracycle have different schemes for different types of household waste and each scheme has their own set of rules.

 How to recycle your crisp packets